Monica-Vu/Monica-Vu-ecc-dssb-IS24-code-challenge/README.md

 # How to Run
-1. In one terminal, go to the `backend` directory of the project and run the following command:
+1. In one terminal, go to the `backend` directory of the project and run the following commands:
 ```
+npm install
-npm run
+npm run start
 ```

 2. In **another terminal**, go to the `frontend` directory of the project and run the following commands: